openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

       qualifiedName typeArguments?
       ;

+The type of a *named reference* expression is the type of the entity the *named reference* refers to.

-A *qualifiedName* (see :ref:`Names`) is an expression that consists of dot-separated names.
-A *qualifiedName* that consists of a single identifier is called a *simple name*.
+*QualifiedName* (see :ref:`Names`) is an expression that consists of dot-separated names.
+If *qualifiedName* consists of a single identifier, then it is called a *simple name*.

-A *simple name* refers to the following:
+*Simple name* refers to the following:

--  An entity declared in the current compilation unit;
+-  Entity declared in the current compilation unit;
--  A local variable or parameter of the surrounding function or method.
+-  Local variable or parameter of the surrounding function or method.

-A *qualifiedName* that is not a *simple name* refers to the following:
+If not a *simple name*, *qualifiedName* refers to the following:

--  An entity imported from a compilation unit,
+-  Entity imported from a compilation unit,
--  An entity exported from a namespace, or
+-  Entity exported from a namespace, or
--  A member of some class or interface.
+-  Member of some class or interface.

 If *typeArguments* are provided, then *qualifiedName* is a valid instantiation of the generic method or function.
 Otherwise, a :index:`compile-time error` occurs.

-A :index:`compile-time error` occurs in the following situations:
+A :index:`compile-time error` also occurs in the following situations:

--  If the name referred by *qualifiedName* is undefined or inaccessible; or
+-  If a name referred by *qualifiedName* is undefined or inaccessible; or
--  If ambiguity occurs while resolving the name.
+-  If ambiguity occurs while resolving a name.

-The type of the *named reference* is the type of the expression.
+The type of a *named reference* is the type of the expression.

 .. index::
    named reference